2023 Wolverine Venture Battle Judges

-Dr. Fryan is a dynamic leader who has spent most of his career working in the manufacturing industry.
+Dr. Fryan is a dynamic leader who has spent most of his career in the manufacturing industry.
 RJ grew up in Canton, Ohio, where he started working in the steel industry while still in college.
 RJ has served in various functions within the steel industry throughout his career, including operations, marketing, supply chain, and sales.
-Currently, he is the CEO of Kind Special Alloys US and Lake Park Tool and Machine in Youngstown, Ohio.
+He is the CEO of Kind Special Alloys US and Lake Park Tool and Machine in Youngstown, Ohio.
 RJ earned his MBA from Anderson University and his DBA from George Fox University.
-In his free time, he enjoys spending time with his wife Laura (Koller ’11) and their two children, Raymond and Emma.
+In his free time, he enjoys spending time with his wife Laura (Koller ’11) and their three children, Raymond, Emma, and Evelyn.

 Matthew W. Gordon